-Vaccination may be the solution to the pandemic-induced health crisis, but the allocation of vaccines is a complex task in which ethical, economic and social considerations are important.
-The biggest challenge is to use the limited number of vaccines available in a way that protects vulnerable groups, prevents further spread of infection, and reduces economic uncertainty.
-We argue that once the vaccination of healthcare workers and the most vulnerable groups has been completed, prioritizing the vaccination of on-site workers is important not only to slow the spread of the infection, but also to ensure the smooth running of economic production.
-We propose a simple economic model where remote and on-site workers are complementary to each other in the short run, thus a negative shock to the supply of either one may decrease the demand for the other, leading to unemployment.
-By illustrating the model using pre-Covid employment data from Sweden and Hungary, we show that the optimal vaccine allocation between remote and on-site workers in the tradable sector should be based on different proportions depending on the relative infection risk of on-site workers and the degree of vaccine availability.
-As long as the number of vaccines is limited and on-site workers are at higher risk of infection, they should be preferred in general.
-However, as more vaccines become available, countries like Sweden, where the share of occupations that can be done remotely is higher shall start immunize remote workers.
-In Hungary, where on-site work is dominant in the tradable sector, continued vaccination of on-site workers is more beneficial.
+Vaccination may be the solution to the pandemic-induced health crisis, but the allocation of vaccines is a complex task which raises important ethical, economic and social considerations.
+The biggest challenge is to use the limited number of vaccines available in a way that protects vulnerable groups, prevents infections from spreading further and reduces economic uncertainty.
+We argue that once the vaccination of healthcare workers and the most vulnerable groups has been completed, prioritising the vaccination of on-site workers is important not only to slow the spread of the infection, but also to ensure the smooth running of economic production.
+We propose a simple economic model in which remote and on-site workers complement each other in the short run, thus a negative shock to the supply of either one may decrease the demand for the other, leading to unemployment.
+By using pre-COVID employment data from Sweden and Hungary to illustrate the model, we show that the optimal vaccine allocation between remote and on-site workers in the tradable sector should be based on different proportions depending on the relative infection risk of on-site workers and the degree of vaccine availability.
+As long as the number of vaccines is limited and on-site workers are at a higher risk of infection, they should generally be preferred.
+However, as more vaccines become available, countries like Sweden, where the share of occupations that can be done remotely is higher, should start immunising remote workers.
+In Hungary, where on-site work is dominant in the tradable sector, the continued vaccination of on-site workers is more beneficial.